dekrus/Fallout2MechanicsMiniRework/README.md

 **Pistols & SMGs:**
 ![Secondary-Attack](images/PISTOLS_SMGS.gif)
 - Non-energy Pistols and SMGs allow you to fire two single shots to the body of the same target for the cost of one aimed shot.
-- Second shot hit chance reduced by (15 + Wpn STR req * 3), but cannot be lower than 1/2 of the initial hit chance.
+- Second shot hit chance reduced by (15 + Wpn STR req * 3), but never drops below half the initial hit chance.

 **Shotguns:**
 ![Secondary-Attack](images/SHOTGUN.gif)
 - Aimed shots to the body knock back enemies and can knock them down.
-- Affects targets closer than 10 hexes / half the weapon's maximum range.
+- Affects targets closer than 10 hexes / half of the weapon's maximum range.
 - Heavier creatures like super mutants/robots/deathclaws/giant scorpions are knocked back less and are less likely to be knocked down.

 **Assault Rifles:**